hyperion-rt/hyperion/docs/setup/setup_yso.rst

     disk.lvisc = 0.01 * lsun

-As mentioned in the :doc:`../important/important`, the accretion rate ``mdot`` should always be the total dust+gas accretion rate, because it is the total dust+gas accretion rate that sets the accretion luminosity.
+As mentioned in the :doc:`../important/important`, the disk accretion rate ``mdot`` should always be the total dust+gas accretion rate, because it is the total dust+gas accretion rate that sets the accretion luminosity.

 Note that this accretion luminosity only includes the luminosity down to ``disk.rmin``, and does not include the luminosity from the stellar surface